SandPipper/VerySimpleFlaskApp/README.md

 ` pyvenv-3.5 name_of_your_environment `

-Go to activate script in your virtual environment:
+Edit activate script in your virtual environment:

-`cd name_of_your_environment/bin `
+`nano name_of_your_environment/bin/activate `

-Edit it `nano activate` and adding to the end of file your environment variables:
+Adding to the end of file your environment variables:

 ```
 export USER="your_mysql_user"